MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

 > You must have the necessary permissions to add role assignments for storage accounts in your Azure subscription.
 Granting permissions (adding role assignment) is only allowed by the **Owner** of the specific Azure resources.
 You might need to ask your Azure subscription owner (who might be your IT admin) for help to [grant access to call Azure OpenAI Service using your identity](#grant-access-to-call-azure-openai-service-using-your-identity).

 Before you can follow this quickstart, create the resources that you need for your application:
-- An [AI Studio hub](../how-to/create-azure-ai-resource.md) for connecting to external resources.
-- A [project](../how-to/create-projects.md) for organizing your project artifacts and sharing traces and evaluation runs.

 - A [deployed Azure OpenAI](../how-to/deploy-models-openai.md) chat model (gpt-35-turbo or gpt-4)

-Complete the [AI Studio playground quickstart](../quickstarts/get-started-playground.md) to create these resources if you haven't already.
-You can also create these resources by following the [SDK guide to create a hub and project](../how-to/develop/create-hub-project-sdk.md) article.
+Complete the [AI Studio playground quickstart](../quickstarts/get-started-playground.md) to create this resource if you haven't already.

 ## Grant access to call Azure OpenAI Service using your identity